walterbm/rusty-resizer/README.md

 For best results deploy the Rusty Resizer behind a CDN to help amortize the cost of resizing an image.
 If the CDN respects standard cache headers the cache time for the the resized images can be controlled through the `CACHE_EXPIRATION_HOURS` ENV option.

 If using automatic content negotiation with the `format=auto` parameter make sure the CDN in front of the the Rusty Resizer respects the outgoing `Vary` header and/or can be configured to incorporate the incoming `Accept` header into the cache key.
-For best results add some pre-processing to the CDN to normalize the `Accept` header.
+To optimize cache performance add some pre-processing to the CDN to normalize the `Accept` header.

 ## Test